 IPMA And Competence Assessment

-IPMA’s programs include knowledge-based assessments for all our competence development efforts, and for our entry-level certifications.
-Those assessments help evaluate levels two to four, above, and identify competence and performance-building development options.
-Knowledge-based certifications are a great starting point for demonstrating the competence difference.
-Especially if they are based on proven competence baselines or competence standards.
+IPMA’s programs include knowledge-based assessments for all our development efforts, and for our entry-level certifications.
+Those assessments help evaluate levels two to four, above, and identify performance-building development options.
+Knowledge-based certifications are a great starting point for demonstrating competence.
+Especially if they are based on proven competence baselines or standards.

 That way, Professionals from project related disciplines (Architects, Engineers, Researchers) can “speak the same language”.
 And, those practicing PM start with a career-spanning ladder of consistent terms and processes.